Living Well With Liver Disease

 Many physical activities can fit into your daily life.
 For instance, taking the stairs instead of the lift, physically playing with your children or grandchildren, taking public transport or cycling.
 You may find it helpful to join an exercise group or sports team for motivation and support.

 Talk to your doctor if you need support in maintaining a healthy weight.
 Depending on the type of liver disease you may need to make special considerations or be referred to allied support services.

 - Aim for 30 minutes of exercise per day

 - You don’t have to run marathons or join a gym.
 Choose an exercise you can do often and find easy and enjoyable.

-- You can talk to your doctor about getting referred to an exercise physiologist
+- Talk to your doctor about getting referred to an exercise physiologist.

 Ideas to get moving:

 - Walking is a great way to get started.
 There are many walking groups you can join or even videos you can follow online.

 - Council swimming pools are a low-cost option for swimming laps or aqua aerobics classes.